 Compact fluorescent lamps (CFL) were developed to be more energy-efficient and to replace incandescent lighting.
 Like a larger fluorescent tube light, a CFL bulb produces visible light by utilizing electrodes that allow electrical currents to pass between them while surrounded by gaseous mercury.
 These electrodes are placed at the ends of a long tube.
 As the electrical current passes between the electrodes, it excites the mercury vapor and produces an ultraviolet (UV) light.
 When the UV light interacts with the phosphor coating inside the bulb, visible light is produced.
 This entire process also generates heat—not as much as incandescent lights, but more than LEDs.
 Since CFLs contain mercury, they’re a bit tricky to dispose of.

-Ceiling fans in San Jose are assets to homes year round, especially those that function as lighting fixtures or the main lighting sources in rooms.
+Ceiling fans in San Jose are assets to homes year-round, especially those that function as lighting fixtures or the main lighting sources in rooms.
 Like a standard table fan, a ceiling fan circulates air by drawing in from behind its blades and pushing it forward.
 This process creates the direct, cooling breeze that they are known for, which helps lower temperatures indoors and makes air conditioning systems more energy efficient.
 When temperatures drop, it’s still a good idea to have air circulating, but you don’t want to cool air blowing down on you.

 Most modern models have switches that control the direction in which the blades turn.
 In the summer, ceiling fans are set to deliver a direct breeze.
 This means that the fan’s blades are spinning counterclockwise.
-In the winter, you should adjust your ceiling fan to operate in the reverse the direction.
-When the blades are moving clockwise, air is drawn upward.
+In the winter, you should adjust your ceiling fan to operate in the reverse direction.
+When the blades are moving clockwise, the air is drawn upward.
 Since warm air naturally rises up, your ceiling fan will be circulating it back downward, improving the overall efficiency of your heating system.

-Wood-burning fireplaces have been romanticized for many years—the sounds of a crackling fire, the smell of fir and pine, and warm glow emanating from the hearth.
+Wood-burning fireplaces have been romanticized for many years—the sounds of a crackling fire, the smell of fir and pine, and the warm glow emanating from the hearth.
 Fireplaces just make homes feel comfy and cozy.
-Add some mood lighting with several well-place light fixtures and you’ll never want to leave your home.
+Add some mood lighting with several well-placed light fixtures and you’ll never want to leave your home.
 Unfortunately, wood-burning fireplaces are not the most economical and energy-efficient things to operate, and they require a lot of maintenance.
 For those reasons, homeowners are converting their wood fireplaces to gas ones.
 When you’re ready for a gas fireplace installation in San Jose, enlist the help of a trained professional.